soil-initiative/stacks/proposals/stacks/Overview.md

 ## Appendix: Listing of new features

-The features described can be categorized into different areas: support for linear types, support for stack inspection and support for stack switching.
-Although stack switching depends on the former two, they are potentially separable as linear type operations and stack inspection have other applications.
+The features core to this proposal are those directly supporting first-class stacks.
+However, those features rely on support for linear types and stack inspection.
+Linear types and stack inspection each have utility beyond first-class stacks and so might be better factored out into separate proposals that would consider how best to design their features in a broader context.
+Here we summarize the new instructions/constructs introduced above and how they fall into these three categories.

 ### Linear types